sherlockcodes/gmail-scrapper/README.md

 All the downloaded invoices/bills can be found under 'invoice' folder under root directory.
 Invoices are segregated by company by making folders.
 Add-on, Once all invoice is downloaded.
 Script displays total spend and company-wise total invoice amount.
-Please refer below screenshot.
+Please refer output from [here](https://github.com/sherlockcodes/gmail-scrapper/blob/master/output.png).

 #### Facing problems during authentication?

 You may have to enable Less secure app access from google settings.
-You can do that from https://myaccount.google.com/lesssecureapps?pli=1
+You can do that from [here](https://myaccount.google.com/lesssecureapps?pli=1)